-I’m a researcher in astrophysics at the Rio Tinto Alcan planetarium and associate professor at Université de Montréal.
+I’m a researcher in astrophysics at the Rio Tinto Alcan planetarium and adjunct professor at Université de Montréal.

 My Research Interests